RavenousLegs

 Chehni Kothi in Jibhi Valley, Himachal Pradesh

-9. Drive to Jalori pass and Hike to Serolsar lake
+9. Drive to Jalori Pass and Hike to Serolsar Lake

 Jalori Pass, Himachal Pradesh